Why do I have to pay sales tax?

 What forms of payment do you accept?

-We accept all major credit cards, debit cards, and personal and cashier's checks.
+We accept all major credit cards, debit cards, our company gift cards, and personal and cashier's checks.
 If you have a well-established relationship with our company, we can send you an invoice via e-mail on completion of the service.
-To remit payment on an invoice, you can pay securely online through QuickBooks (with a credit card or bank transfer), you can call our office with your payment, or you can mail a check to our office address.
+To remit payment on an invoice, you can pay securely online (with a credit card or bank transfer), you can call our office with your payment, or you can mail a check to our office address.

 Why do you charge a rescheduling fee?